LogicException/german-administrative-area-keys/README.md

 # german administrative area keys

-This package contains types and const of all german administrative areas.
-There are classes for typical german area keys AGS (Amtlicher Gemeindeschlüssel) and ARS (Amtlicher Regionalschlüssel).
+This package contains types and classes for german area keys AGS (Amtlicher Gemeindeschlüssel) and ARS (Amtlicher Regionalschlüssel).

 You can download the latest record of all german administrative areas from: